sivanibaskaran/sivanibaskaran.github.io/_pages/home.md

 ---
 layout: page
-title:
 permalink: /
 ---

-# Hi, my name is Sivani!
+# Hi and welcome to my website!

-I am an environmental chemist, currently a PhD candidate at the University of Toronto and will be defending in August 2022!
+My name is Sivani and I am an environmental chemist.
+I am currently a PhD candidate at the University of Toronto and will be defending in August 2022!

-Here you will find information about my [research interests]{% research %}, [publications]{% publications %} and some of my passion projects, including my work in [science policy]{% policy %} and past experiences with teaching.
+Here you will find information about my [research interests]{{{ site.baseurl }}/research}, [writing and publications]{{{ site.baseurl }}/writing}, and some of my passion projects, including my work in [science policy]{{{ site.baseurl }}/policy} and past experiences with teaching.

 Feel free to email me if you have any questions, are looking for PDF copies of my publications, or wish to collaborate.